4 week Try out Teaching Paid Internship – Maths/Science

-Funded by the government, our Try Out Teaching Internship Programme is an exciting new approach to teacher recruitment.
-Not only will you receive a tax free Bursary of £300 per week during your internship, you will have the opportunity to work alongside teaching staff and pupils in an outstanding school.
-Your internship will put you in the driving seat to make an informed decision as to whether or not teaching is the career for you.
+You will receive a Bursary of £300 per week during your internship, and the opportunity to work alongside teaching staff and pupils in an outstanding school.
+Your internship will put you in the driving seat to make an informed decision as to whether or not teaching may or may not be the career for you.
+There is no commitment to train to teach following the internship, this is merely an opportunity to try it out for yourself.

 - You will be provided with a subject buddy and a professional mentor during your time with us.
-Together you will build a relationship that will transcend the internship experience and will help and support you throughout your time with us.
+Together you will build a relationship that will help and support you

 - You will have the opportunity to start building up time in a school environment and begin collecting the evidence you will need as you start your teaching career.